|Year of Production

 BASEPLATE AND BRIDGES MADE OF GRADE 5 TITANIUM

-The skeletonised baseplate and the bridges were subjected to separate and extensive validation tests to ensure they met rigorous strength requirements.
+The baseplate and bridges were subjected to separate and extensive validation tests to ensure it met optimal strength requirements.

 • Weight segment with 6 possible positions adjusted by screws in grade 5 titanium

 • Ceramic ball bearings

 Balance: Glucydur®, 4 arms, moment of inertia 4.8 mg•cm2, angle of lift 53°

 Three-position stem: manual winding, date adjustment, time setting